EZ1cks/hello-world/README.md

 # hello-world
 Good morrow to you, sir World.
-And to thee as well.
+And to thee as well!